gcentauri/gitick/README.md

 ### `gitick-user <user>`

-From within a gitick directory, creates a new user directory called `<user>`.
+From within a gitick tree, creates a new user directory called `<user>`.
 This is where you put tickets assigned to a team member.

 Example